saurvs/astro-rust/README.md

 **The Solar System Planets excluding Earth**

-* geocentric ecliptic coordinates
-* geocentric equatorial coordinates
+* geocentric ecliptic and equatorial coordinates from heliocentric coordinates
 * apparent visual magnitude
 * equatorial semidiameter
 * polar semidiameter for Saturn and Jupiter